The Wire takes an independent approach to current issues.

 2. Cover a range of issues for a national audience: local, regional, state, national and Indigenous.

-3. Draw ideas and information as far as possible from communities, organisations, and individuals directly involved in social action or directly affected by policies, decisions or proposals.
+3. Draw ideas and information as far as possible from communities, organisations, and individuals directly involved in social action or directly affected by policies, decisions or proposals, in the spirit of the community broadcasting sector.

-4. Concentrate on developments in areas such as the environment, education, social justice and global politics.
+4. Concentrate on developments in areas such as social justice, national politics, global politics, the environment and education.

-5. Priorities the voices of people under-represented in social decision-making, including women, Aborigines and Torres Strait Islanders, people on low incomes.
+5. Prioritise the voices of people under-represented in social decision-making, including women, Aborigines and Torres Strait Islanders, people on low incomes and community members affected by decisions.

 6. Question and challenge the views of those with economic, social and political power, including representatives of government, corporations and authorities, as well as conventional wisdom.

-7. Concentrate on issues and events, rather than personalities, avoiding stories that are merely superficial or sensational.
+7. Concentrate on issues and events, rather than personalities and partisan politics, avoiding stories that are merely superficial or sensational.

 8. Translate and demystify language.